-I spoke with Dr. Russ Migita, clinical director of the Emergency Department (ED) at Children’s and assistant professor of pediatrics at the University of Washington School of Medicine.
+I spoke with Dr. Russ Migita, clinical director of the Emergency Department (ED) at Seattle Children’s Hospital and assistant professor of pediatrics at the University of Washington (UW) School of Medicine.
 Russ received his undergraduate degree from Stanford University and his medical degree from the University of California San Diego.
-He did his pediatric residency at the UW and Children’s, followed by a stint as a night float in the ED and a fellowship in emergency medicine at Children’s and the UW.
+He did his pediatric residency at the UW and Children’s, followed by a stint as a night float in the ED and a fellowship in emergency medicine at Seattle Children’s and the UW.

 Q: Let’s start with respiratory emergencies.
 How can we detect impending respiratory failure early on?

 A: You should be very aware of the possibility of respiratory failure in a patient with asthma, bronchiolitis or any other obstructive airway problem.
 In an infant with bronchiolitis, for example, look for a drop in respiratory rate from the 70s to the 30s.
 This is more reliable as an assessment tool than oxygen saturation, which has good sensitivity but poor specificity.
 In infants, watch for progressive apnea, both in duration of each apneic episode and shortening periods between episodes.
 Older asthmatics can decompensate relatively quickly.
 Red flags in these patients include a drop in respiratory rate or decreased alertness.
 Clinical progression is more useful than blood gases, in my opinion.

 A: Keep an eye on perfusion as assessed by a good capillary refill (less than two to three seconds) and the absence of a thready pulse.

 A: The mainstay is oxygen for all practical purposes.
 For the primary care provider (PCP), there is no contraindication to giving oxygen.
 When taking care of patients with respiratory failure, the most important airway management skill for PCPs is bag-mask ventilation.

 Q: How would you judge sufficient stability for transport?